NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

       environment that makes it possible to run and work on the nnpdf code.
 One may wish to install additional, optional, dependencies.
-Depending on the specific needs for an environment this can be dependencies that enable the running of the CI test, building the documentations, performing a QED fit, or using the code without installing ``lhapdf`` (this last option provides somewhat limited functionality)
+Depending on the specific needs for an environment this can be dependencies that enable the running of the CI test, building the documentations, or performing a QED fit.

          .. code::

-            python -m pip install -e .[tests,docs,qed,nolha]
+            python -m pip install -e .[tests,docs,qed]

 Using the code with docker
 --------------------------